Perla (film): Release

 The film had its world premiere at the 54th International Film Festival Rotterdam on 3 February 2025, entered in the Tiger Competition.
 It had its Austrian premiere at the Diagonale in Graz on 29 March, and in June 2025, it screened at the IFF Art Film festival in Košice.
 In July 2025, Perla screened in the Horizons section of the Karlovy Vary International Film Festival in the Czech Republic.

 The film had its domestic release on 24 July 2025.

 In October, Perla screened in competition at the Adelaide Film Festival in Australia.

 Reception

 The film was well-reviewed by Jordan Mintzner in The Hollywood Reporter.
 Mintzner praises the performances as well as "the way Makarova recreates the fraught emotional atmosphere of life at the end of the Cold War".
 He calls Klaudia Kiczak's set design "uncanny... [they] convincingly recreate the muted color tones of the era".

 Accolades

 Perla won the Audience Award (People's Choice) at Diagonale in March 2025.
 This prize was worth €3,000, awarded to the director from an endowment by Kleine Zeitung.

 It was awarded the FIPRESCI Prize at the IFF Art Film festival in Košice in June 2025.
 Lead actress Rebeka Poláková received a special mention at the awards.

+It won the Constellation Feature Film Competition at the Leeds International Film Festival in November 2025.